-The Sacrament of Holy Unction, or the Sacrament of Anointing of the Sick, is a special service of healing and forgiveness, through God's power, to receive both physical and spiritual healing.
+The Sacrament of Holy Unction or the Sacrament of Anointing of the sick is a special service of healing and forgiveness, through God's power, to receive both physical and spiritual healing.
+It is administered to anyone who needs healing in body, mind, or spirit (physical, mental, spiritual and/or emotional illness).

-Who can receive the Sacrament of Holy Unction?

-It is administered to anyone who needs healing in body, mind, or spirit (physical, mental, spiritual, and/or emotional illness).
 This sacrament serves two interconnected purposes: repentance and healing.